JuusK/MeteorExtras/README.md

 # Meteor Extras

-Meteor addon that adds extra features primarily for Anarchy Servers without anti-cheats.
+Meteor addon that adds extra features primarily for Anarchy servers without anti-cheats.

 ## How to use